Some of the equipment used when testing our gems

 As early as the beginning of the last decade Raman Spectroscopy has become standard procedure in most labs.

 Raman spectrometry is a nondestructive identification of gem materials, inclusions, and even fillers.
 Raman spectra can also be obtained from mounted gems and thus plays a convenient and accurate role in gem testing.
 It also plays a vital role in detecting a wide array of materials such as HPHT treated diamonds, treated jade, etc.

 2.Distinguishing between Amethyst and Iolite

 4.Distinguishing between Garnet varieties – Grossular and Spessartite

 5.Distinguishing between Polymer coated or uncoated Jade

 6.Identification of Zircon in Metamict state or Crystalline state

 UV / VIS plays an important role in the distinguishing varieties of Spinels, to find out if its Cobalt Spinel, Iron Spinel or Chromium component Spinel from its spectra.
-Also helps in finding out the state of Sapphire Corundums in Metamorphic or Magmatic state, and much more.
+Also, helps in finding out the state of Sapphire Corundums in the Metamorphic or Magmatic state, and much more.